 Have you ever wondered why nobody ever named their daughters Kaikeyi, when the names of Kaushalya or Sumitra were quite common?
 Is it because she was the proverbial stepmother who was responsible for the exile of Ram?
 But have you ever wondered what would have happened if Ram had not gone to the forest and killed the mighty Ravana?
 Well, for one, there would have been no epic Ramayana!

 Kaikeyi was one of the wives of King Dasaratha and the mother of Bharata, in the epic Ramayana.
-Besides being the proverbial stepmother, she has also been seen as jealous wife and an over-zealous mother.
+Besides being the proverbial stepmother, Kaikeyi’s character in Ramayana was also of a jealous wife and an over-zealous mother.
 But let us understand the character, without the tainted glasses that we have been made to wear for long.

 Related reading: Why Krishna’s Satyabhama may have been a seasoned feminist